dxcqcv/dxcqcv.github.io/_posts/2016-12-05-github-pages-problem.md

 404 pages~~

-so the solution is change the github repo name, over. thx github.
+so the solution is to change the github repo name, over. thx github.